sanjeev662/Route-Finder-Application/README.md

 - Autocomplete for origin input using Google Places API
 - Fetching walking directions using Google Maps Directions API
 - Storing and retrieving route data from a MongoDB database
+- BuiltIn component for error handling and notification
 - User authentication and token validation

 ## Technologies Used